GenSpectrum/LAPIS-SILO/doc/config.md

 SILO takes configuration information from 3 configuration sources:
 YAML files, environment variables, and command line arguments.
-The same variables can be defined via any of them (but while the path to the first-level configuration file can even be defined in the file itself, only values passed by env variable or command line are useful, of course).
+The same variables can be defined via any of them (except the path to the config file only makes sense to be defined via environment variable or command line option, of course).
 Environment variables override YAML file entries, and command line arguments override both.

 The system works off metadata on the structs making up the configuration data.